Estate Planning Services in Metro West Boston

 Protect Your Wealth & Legacy with a Comprehensive Estate Plan

 Having a comprehensive estate plan is important if you want to ensure your assets are distributed to the correct beneficiaries when you pass away.
 That is why you need to consult with an experienced Metro West Boston estate planning lawyer to make sure you have the right documents to establish guardianship and transfer wealth in accordance with your final wishes.

-If you have questions about drafting a will or creating trusts for your assets, then give us a call today at (800) 828-7854 to speak with a dedicated professional at Marsden Law P.C. about your situation.
+If you have questions about drafting a will or creating trusts for your assets, then give us a call todayat (800) 828-7854to speak with a Metro West Boston estate planning lawyer at Marsden Law P.C. about your situation.

 What Is an Estate Plan?

 Your estate plan is a set of important legal documents that express your wishes and explain how your estate should be managed when you die or during emergency situations.
 An estate plan may contain a variety of documents and can help you avoid probate, decrease taxes, care for your loved ones, and protect the assets you've worked hard to obtain

 - Irrevocable or Complex Trusts